hofstadter-io/hof-docs/content/getting-started/code-generation.md

 title: "Code Generation"
 linkTitle: "Code Gen"
 description: "Render any file from data and templates"
-brief: "with hof via CUE and templates"
+brief: "Render any file from data and templates"

 weight: 10
 ---